 The deception usually works by adding the sale of the contract into the purchase contract, often as a box you check, agreeing to the contract.
 For example, let’s say you want to buy a car for $10,000, but you need financing.
 As you fill out the paperwork in the salesman’s office, he’ll casually mention how you’ll need to add a vehicle service contract for the bank to approve the loan.
 He usually doesn’t disclose how much the vehicle service contract costs and only vaguely describes what it is.

 Once the salesman returns with the good news of the approved loan, he tells you the monthly payment and the interest rate, but not that the vehicle service contract added several thousand dollars to the overall loan amount.
 So, rather than applying for a $10,000 loan, he got you approved for a $14,000 loan.
-And as long as you don’t shudder at the monthly payment, he won’t disclose the loan amount until the very end when you’re ready to sign the contract, take the keys and go for a ride in your new car.
-He knows you’re eager to leave in your new car, which is why he waits until the very end to breakdown the overall contract - $10,000 for the car, $1,000 for taxes and $3,000 for the vehicle service contract.
+And as long as you don’t shudder at the monthly payment, he won’t disclose the loan amount until the very end when you’re ready to sign the contract, take the keys and drive away in your new car.

-If an auto dealer tries to slip a vehicle service contract past you, make sure you contact the bank issuing the loan to confirm whether it’s required.
+If an auto dealer encourages you to sign up to a vehicle service contract, make sure you contact the bank issuing the loan to confirm whether it’s required.
 In most cases, only full-coverage insurance is required.
 Many auto dealerships have partnerships with vehicle service contract administrators, and the salesperson gets a commission from each contract sold, so it’s not in their interest to be transparent, but they can remove it from the contract.
 Always make sure you’re confident with the conditions of the loan approval before you commit to it.